If want to write but are struggling with the idea of where how to begin, then creative writing exercises are a great way to get started.

 SILENCE YOUR INNER CRITIC

-Telling yourself this frees you from your mental editor, or that dastardly inner critic, and you will be pleased with what a great difference it makes to your writing.
+Telling yourself this frees you from your mental editor, or inner critic.
+You will be amazed with what a great difference this freedom makes to your writing.

-You will feel freer, your writing will flow and you will become more creative.
+You will feel more confident, your writing will flow and you will become more creative.

 Soon you will find ideas occurring even when you are not thinking about writing and some of these are the best.